Rustbusters/client/README.md

 - Network Discovery
 - Communication with the Simulation Controller

+An additional cool feature is the path finding: it is done using the Dijkstra algorithm and the used weights are calculated dynamically based on the `Dropped` Nacks received by the drones.
+In this way, each client can estimate the Packet Drop Rate of each drone and use it to calculate the best path.

-It also implements a UI external and indipendent from the SC.
+It also implements a UI, external and indipendent from the SC.

 ## The UI
 The UI is implemented using a simple WebServer.
-The assets for the UI must be inserted in the `static/client/tonini` folder of Network Initializer.
+The assets for the UI must be inserted in the `static/client/frontend` folder of Network Initializer.

-The Server is started by default on `localhost:7373` with tiny_http.
+> The Web Server is started by default on `localhost:7373` with tiny_http.

 #### Communication between Rust backend and the frontend
 - The frontend uses tiny_http defined endpoints to communicate with the backend.
 - The backend uses the `tungstenite` library to communicate with the frontend via WebSockets.
-  > The WSS is started on `localhost:7374` and the frontend connects to it.
+  > The WS Server is started on `localhost:7374` and the frontend connects to it.